Class JXErrorPane

 is not created and displayed directly.
 Instead, one of the static showXXX methods

-are called that create and display the JXErrorPane
+are called that create and display the JXErrorPane in a

 These static showXXX methods all follow the same pattern, namely ( where XXX could be one of Dialog, Frame, or InternalFrame):